 We provide assistance to students to make their learning more enjoyable and effective.
 We work with students to help them succeed in their studies and beyond.
-Currently, we are a team of four who offer English Language support.
-The Learning Support adviser for Mathematics and Statistics is presently not available.
-In the meantime, for help in Mathematics and Statistics, please turn to EMAS.
+We are a team of five: four of us offer English Language support while one of us offers Mathematics and Statistics support.

 Our Key Services

 We aim to develop students’ skills necessary for success in their subjects and beyond.
-To realise this, we offer:
+To realise this, we offer the following services:

-Learning Support is conducting nine weeks of English Language and Statistics skills workshops to help James Cook University Singapore students develop their thinking, writing and statistics skills.
+Each week of the term, Learning Support conducts English Language and Statistics skills workshops to help James Cook University Singapore students develop their thinking, writing and statistics skills.
+All workshops are conducted in C1-01: Learning Zone.
 Please see schedule below.